What Hashtagged In 2016? Women's Rights, Pollution And Pokemon Go

 As government forces narrowed in on rebel-held Aleppo, activists around the world used #SaveAleppo to raise awareness about the desperate situation in Syria.
 People shared photos and videos of bombed buildings and urged their world leaders to intervene.
 And they expressed grief for the communities in Aleppo and the thousands of lives that were destroyed.

-The hashtag was used over 100,000 times the day it first started trending on April 8, and many hundreds of thousand of times more this winter, when the army took complete control of east Aleppo.
+The hashtag was used more than 100,000 times the day it first started trending on April 8, and many hundreds of thousands of times more this winter, when the army took complete control of east Aleppo.

 Civilians waiting for the evacuation process to start again after sent back to besieged #Aleppo with nothing to keep them warm #savealeppo pic.twitter.com/KzhMD2nk6U— The White Helmets (@SyriaCivilDef) December 16, 2016